ddonetskov/masna/README.md

 You can download all files from this repository at once by using the green friendly-looking “Clone or download” button (see the upper right), choose ‘Download ZIP’ when clicking on the button.

-# Change History
+# Change History (Reverse Order)

+* 2018-01-08 Posted content for Project 3
 * 2018-01-07 Posted content for Project 1, Project 2
-* 2018-01-08 Posted content for Project 3